Learn the differences between term life insurance and permanent life insurance so you can pick the one that's right for you and your family.

 A few other factors, too—felony criminal activity, military service, and even foreign travel or residency can cause insurance companies to hike your rates

 Don’t fret if you’re initially placed in a classification pool that results in you having to pay higher premiums than you’d like.

-Adopting new hobbies, changing occupations, and improving your overall health all could help you qualify for a lower rate class in the future, so be sure to revisit your policy and check in with your agent every couple of years to see if you can reapply and save some money on your premiums.
+Adopting new hobbies, changing occupations, and improving your overall health could help you qualify for a lower rate class.
+So be sure to revisit your policy and check in with your agent every couple of years to see if you can reapply and save some money on your premiums.